Home / Coffee Knowledge / “Q” for coffee quality – the Q-Grader

 Roasted Sample Identification

-From four brewed coffees, you have to identify which coffee is “underdeveloped,” “over-roasted,” “baked,” or “perfectly” roasted.
+From four brewed coffees, it must be identified which coffee is "underdeveloped," "over-roasted," "baked," or "perfectly" roasted.

-More information about Q-Grader is available here directly from the Coffee Quality Institute.
+More information about Q-Graders is available directly from the executing Coffee Quality Institute.

-Starting in October 2025, a new assessment method, the Coffee Value Assessment, will be introduced.
-We have discussed and analyzed this in detail here .
+From October 2025, a new evaluation form, the Coffee Value Assessment, will be introduced.
+We have discussed and analyzed this in detail here.

-Q-graders work as professional coffee tasters in both export and import.
-They serve as a relay function, providing feedback on the quality of the coffee to the coffee producer and also providing information to potential buyers.
-The Q-grader's assessment significantly determines the selling price of a green coffee.
+Q-Graders work as professional coffee tasters in export and import.
+They serve as a relay function, providing feedback on coffee quality to coffee producers and information to potential buyers.
+The assessment of a Q-Grader significantly influences the selling price of green coffee.

 Part of the Q-Grader training involves developing linguistic expressions that match sensory impressions.
-You learn to describe coffee as precisely as possible using a grid.
-If you speak this language, navigating the store becomes much easier.
+It teaches how to describe coffee as precisely as possible along a grid.
+Speaking this language makes orientation in trade significantly easier.

-Initially, both Philipp and I found that the Q-Grader training made many conversations with local tasters easier.
-On the one hand, you're united in the fact that you've passed a truly difficult exam.
-On the other hand, there's no need to spend a long time trying to figure out what everyone means by quality.
-It makes communication much easier when you verbalize what you're looking for.
+In the origin, both Philipp and I have experienced that Q-Grader training made many conversations with local tasters easier.
+On the one hand, there is a shared understanding of having completed a truly difficult exam.
+On the other hand, there is no need to extensively determine what each person understands by quality.
+It makes communication significantly easier when what is being sought is verbalized.

 Our Q-Graders